heavymetalthings/LightFedora/README.md

 ![image9](/assets/images/9.png)

 And now we can press the "Begin installation" button !
-Once it's finished installing, you can reboot and remove your usb stick (just reboot if in a VM), and voilà!
+Once it's finished installing, you can reboot and remove your usb stick (just reboot if in a VM), and voilà !

 ## TTY!